ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 Aspera high-speed transfer supports using the Java and Python [SDKs](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs).

-Aspera is not compatible with popular Python version managers, such as Anaconda and `Pyenv`.
-Please install a compatible base version of Python as an unmanaged, plain installation before installing Aspera.
+The Aspera SDK for Python is only available for Python 3.6.
+Install this base version of Python as an unmanaged, plain installation before installing Aspera.
+Also, the Aspera SDK for Python is incompatible with popular Python version managers, such as Anaconda and `Pyenv`.
 {: important}

 ### When to use Aspera High-Speed Transfer